 Our weekend retreats typically begin at 7:00 PM on Friday evening, and conclude at 3:00 PM on Sunday afternoon, allowing participants to deepen their practice even more.
 In addition to the Dharma talks and question and answer periods, all attendees of the full retreat will also have a private interview period with Achan Da or Achan Niphen.
 Hours of practice during the retreat will be from 7:00 PM to 9:00 PM on Friday, 8:30 AM to 9:00 PM on Saturday, and from 8:30 AM to 3:00 PM on Sunday.
 Practitioners may also elect to attend either Saturday or Sunday only.
 The cost to attend the full retreat is $40 and will include lunch, and dinner on Saturday and lunch on Sunday.
 This fee only partially covers our costs, so additional donations are greatly appreciated, and necessary for us to keep our doors open.
 On the other hand, if the fee is a hardship due to one’s present circumstances, it will be waived.
 These are non-residential retreats, meaning participants return home at the end of each day, or secure other nearby sleeping arrangements.
 But, the idea is to limit one’s time at home to only the time needed to sleep and have breakfast in the morning, in order to avoid getting caught up in daily concerns.
 Advance registration is required for these retreats.
 Fees can be refunded up to one week prior to the start of the retreat.

-Weekend Retreat Dates for 2017 (Subject to Change):
+Schedule of Weekend Retreat Dates for 2018 (Subject to Change):